transpocamp/transportationcamp.org/events/dc-2016/index.markdown

 The competition offers over $17,000 in prizes, so submit an entry before the Nov 30 deadline.
 After the competition we will have a joint reception in Founders Hall, the site of both events.

 We encourage everyone to take notes via hackpad; our site is [tcamp2016dc.hackpad.com](https://tcamp2016dc.hackpad.com/).
-The [Sessions Schedule](https://tcamp2016dc.hackpad.com/64PUDcCMTX5) is also on Hackpad.
+The [Sessions Schedule](schedule.html) links to each Hackpad.

 Learn about last year's TransportationCamp by browsing the hackpads linked to from the [schedule](http://transportationcamp.org/events/dc-2015/schedule.html) or via [tcamp2015dc.hackpad.com](https://tcamp2015dc.hackpad.com/).